Sprayer vs foamer: differences, advantages and how to choose

 Feature Pneumatic sprayer Pneumatic foamer

-Visual control Less visible on some surfaces Very visible: you can clearly see where the product has been applied
+Visual control during work Lower visibility on the treated surface.
+High visibility: you can immediately see where product has been applied.

 Mrs Spray Mr Foam